understanding-the-connected-home/book/approaches.md

 # Approaches

+_Over the last year we experimented with various ways of exploring the questions surroundings the connected home._

-## WRITTEN?
+## WRITTEN by p
 ## PROOFED?

-Here we show case some ways we've explored these topics in the last months, focusing on the insights and resources that can help others in their own investigations.
+There are many way of exploring the manyfold questions surrounding the connected home.
+Over the last year we have experimented with a few of them and are happy to share these experiences.
+We hope that this can be useful to others in their own investigations.